-Ms. Feng serves as Senior Vice President of Trip.com Group Ltd. (NASDAQ: CTRP) from April 2016, and is also the CEO of Ctrip Finance since October 2017.
+Ms. Feng serves as Senior Vice President of Trip.com Group Ltd. (NASDAQ: TCOM/HKEX: 9961) from April 2016, and is also the CEO of Ctrip Finance since October 2017 till now.
 Prior to this position, she was Vice Financial President of Ctrip and CFO of transportation BU since January 2013, and held a series of management positions of Finance Department since January 2004.
-Ms. Feng also serves as Director for Ctrip Financial Management (Hong Kong) Co., Limited and Ctrip Financial Investment (Cayman) Co., Ltd, and the Vice Chairman of Shanghai Shang Cheng Consumer Finance Corporation Limited.
+Ms. Feng also serves Vice Chairman of Shanghai Shang Cheng Consumer Finance Corporation Limited and Independent Director of TAL Education Group (NYSE: TAL), a leading smart learning solutions provider headquartered in Beijing, China..